wonder-filka/sky-of-ukraine/sky-of-ukraine-back-express/README.md

 npm install
 ```

-2. Database Setup:
+2. Database Setup (only first time):

 - In **sky-of-ukraine-back/config/config.json**, insert your database password and database name according to your preferences.

 - In **sky-of-ukraine-back/app/config/db.config.js**, duplicate the database configuration data.

-3. Run the following commands to create the database, run migrations, and seed data:
+3. Run the following commands to create the database, run migrations, and seed data (only first time):

 ```bash
 # Create the database